IT Auditing in a Higher Education Environment: What Are the Challenges?

 The mission of information security is to protect the university’s systems, services and data against unauthorized use, disclosure, modification, damage and loss, while maintaining the ability to function on a day-to-day basis.
 The university needs to hire individuals who are skilled in information security, and support continued education and certifications.

 A Chief Information Security Officer or CISO needs to be appointed.
 This senior position needs to be part of the executive team, considering the tremendous responsibility entrusted to the IT department.
-Security concerns need to be addressed with senior board members, in order to promote the understanding that cybersecurity risk is a primary initiative needed to operate the university.
+Security issues in higher education need to be addressed with senior board members, in order to promote the understanding that cybersecurity risk is a primary initiative needed to operate the university.

 Research Third Parties